-- Design and construct cut and fill slopes in a manner that will minimize erosion. - Consider soil type and its potential for erosion. - Reduce slope runoff velocities by reducing the length of continuous slope with terracing and diversions, reducing slope steepness, and roughening slope surface. - Divert offsite stormwater (run-on) or ground water away from slopes and disturbed areas with interceptor dikes, pipes, and/or swales.
-Manage offsite stormwater separately from stormwater generated on the site. - At the top of slopes, collect drainage in pipe slope drains or protected channels to prevent erosion. - Design temporary pipe slope drains to handle the peak 10-minute velocity of flow from a 10-year, 24-hour event assuming a Type 1A rainfall distribution.
-Alternatively, the 10-year, 1 hour flow rate indicated by an approved continuous runoff model, increased by a factor of 1.6, may be used.
-If a 15-minute (or less) time step is used, no correction factor is required.
-The hydrologic analysis shall use the existing land cover condition for predicting flow rates from tributary areas outside the project limits.
-For tributary areas on the project site, the analysis shall use the temporary or permanent project land cover condition, whichever will produce the highest flow rates.
-If using the Western Washington Hydrology Model (WWHM) to predict flows, bare soil areas shall be modeled as "landscaped" area. - Permanent pipe slope drains shall be sized for the 100-year, 24-hour event. - Provide drainage to remove ground water intersecting the slope surface of exposed soil areas. - Place excavated material on the uphill side of trenches, consistent with safety and space considerations. - Place check dams at regular intervals within channels that are cut down a slope. - Stabilize soils on slopes, as specified in Element #5. - BMP combinations are the most effective method of protecting slopes with disturbed soils.
-For example using both mulching and straw erosion control blankets in combination.
+- Design and construct cut and fill slopes in a manner that will minimize erosion. - Consider soil type and its potential for erosion. - Reduce slope runoff velocities by reducing the length of continuous slope with terracing and diversions, reducing slope steepness, and roughening slope surface. - Divert offsite stormwater (run-on) or groundwater away from slopes and disturbed areas with interceptor dikes, pipes, and/or swales.
+Manage offsite stormwater separately from stormwater generated on the site. - At the top of slopes, collect drainage in pipe slope drains or protected channels to prevent erosion.
+Temporary pipe slope drains must be sized to convey the flow rate calculated by one of the following methods: - Single Event Hydrograph Method: The peak volumetric flow rate calculated using a 10-minute time step from a Type 1A, 10-year, 24-hour frequency storm.

+Continuous Simulation Method: The 10-year peak flow rate, as determined by an approved continuous runoff model with a 15-minute time step.

+The hydrologic analysis must use the existing land cover condition for predicting flow rates from tributary areas outside the project limits.
+For tributary areas on the project site, the analysis must use the temporary or permanent project land cover condition, whichever will produce the highest flow rates.
+If using the Western Washington Hydrology Model (WWHM) to predict flows, bare soil areas shall be modeled as "landscaped" area.

+- Permanent pipe slope drains shall be sized for the 100-year, 24-hour event. - Provide drainage to remove groundwater intersecting the slope surface of exposed soil areas. - Place excavated material on the uphill side of trenches, consistent with safety and space considerations. - Place check dams at regular intervals within constructed channels that are cut down a slope. - Stabilize soils on slopes, as specified in Element #5. - BMP combinations are the most effective method of protecting slopes with disturbed soils.
+For example using both mulching and nets and blankets in combination.

-- o BMP C120: Temporary and Permanent Seeding
+- BMP C120: Temporary and Permanent Seeding

-- o BMP C121: Mulching
+- BMP C121: Mulching

-- o BMP C122: Nets and Blankets
+- BMP C122: Nets and Blankets

-- o BMP C123: Plastic Covering
+- BMP C123: Plastic Covering

-- o BMP C124: Sodding
+- BMP C124: Sodding

-- o BMP C130: Surface Roughening
+- BMP C130: Surface Roughening

-- o BMP C131: Gradient Terraces
+- BMP C131: Gradient Terraces

-- o BMP C200: Interceptor Dike and Swale
+- BMP C200: Interceptor Dike and Swale

-- o BMP C201: Grass-Lined Channels
+- BMP C201: Grass-Lined Channels

-- o BMP C203: Water Bars
+- BMP C203: Water Bars

-- o BMP C204: Pipe Slope Drains
+- BMP C204: Pipe Slope Drains

-- o BMP C205: Subsurface Drains
+- BMP C205: Subsurface Drains

-- o BMP C206: Level Spreader
+- BMP C206: Level Spreader

-- o BMP C207: Check Dams

-- o BMP C208: Triangular Silt Dike (Geotextile-Encased Check Dam).
+- BMP C207: Check Dams - BMP C208: Triangular Silt Dike (Geotextile-Encased Check Dam).